nancyletranx3/Amazon-Product-Reviews/index.md

 ## Next Steps:
 To improve the accuracy score even more, I could look deeper into some reviews to manually add any additional stop words that could help improve my model.
+Also, remove any sarcastic reviews, good reviews that show up as 1 star, and bad reviews that show up as 5 star.